SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-\vpara{Reflective generation.} GPT-4-0613 occasionally fails to consistently produce accurate CoT processes.
-Drawing on prior research demonstrating the capacity of language models for self-correction~\cite{shinn2023reflexion, li2023reflection}, we refine the CoT process using a self-reflective framework.
+\vpara{LLM Self-Reflection.} However, even GPT-4 cannot consistently produce accurate answers after multiple trials, and the above procedure can only collect $R$ for a portion of questions.
+Drawing on prior research demonstrating the capacity of language models for self-correction~\cite{shinn2023reflexion, li2023reflection}, we refine the CoT process using a self-reflective framework, as depicted in the middle of Figure~\ref{fig: SciInstruct}.
 The final reflective generation process entails three stages.
 Initially, we employ a simple CoT prompt (Prompt 1) to obtain step-by-step solutions for each question.
-By applying the GPT-4 labeling method, we filter out incorrect solutions, resulting in 19,824 correct solutions.
-Subsequently, the incorrect solutions from stage one, along with their respective questions, enter stage two.
+To obtain an accurate assessment of reasoning results, we employ a GPT-4 labeling method based on an outcome reward model (ORM)~\cite{DBLP:journals/corr/abs-2305-20050} as a basic implementation in our work, rather than the expensive process reward model (PRM)~\cite{DBLP:journals/corr/abs-2305-20050} that typically requires manual annotation, especially for complex scientific reasoning.
+We filter out incorrect solutions by applying the GPT-4 labeling method, resulting in 19,824 correct solutions.
+Subsequently, the incorrect solutions from stage one and their respective questions enter stage two.
 Here, a reflective prompt (Prompt 2) assists GPT-4 in generating correct answers by analyzing its errors from stage one.
 The newly generated solutions are then filtered again by GPT-4, and the undesirable ones proceed to stage three.
 In stage three, based on Prompt 2, we incorporate the real answer as a direct hint in the prompt (Prompt 3) to further aid in question resolution.
 The final segment of correct solutions is obtained after the generation and filtering process.
 We illustrate the reflective generation in Figure~\ref{fig:visualization_reflective_generation} and quantify the amount of data generated by each process.